chinese-soup/cursestype/README.md

 $ chmod +x cursestype.py
 $ ./cursestype.py "The quick brown fox jumped over the lazy dog"
 ```
+Note: `curses` is not supported in Windows `cmd.exe`, use Windows Subsystem for Linux.

 # TODO
 * TODO: keep a dictionary of currently OK chars